-Mulberry is an economically and traditionally important plant of sericulture industry.
-The mulberry foliage yield and its quality depends on soil type, variety, plant nutrients in soil, agronomical factors and agroclimatic conditions (Sharma et al., 2015).
-Growth and development of silkworm and cocoon crop are mainly influenced by yield and nutritional quality of mulberry leaf used as feed.
+Mulberry is an economically and traditionally important plant in the sericulture industry.
+The mulberry foliage yield and its quality depend on soil type, variety, plant nutrients in the soil, agronomical factors and agro-climatic conditions (Sharma et al., 2015).
+The growth and development of silkworm and cocoon crops are mainly influenced by the yield and nutritional quality of mulberry leaf used as feed.